 - Could Have Items: things that you deem valuable, but don’t add as much value as in categories above

 - Won’t Have Items: things that you can easily live without, and spending money on these is not a wise choice

-Create a MoSCoW donut using the data, and see what percentage of your hard earned money is going in which category of items.
-The good thing is you can use your judgement to identify which expense falls in which category.
+Create a MoSCoW donut using the data, and see what percentage of your hard-earned money is going in which category of items.
+The good thing is you can use your judgment to identify which expense falls in which category.
 As long as you are being honest with yourself, this will be a fair evaluation.

 Which one are you?
 A rookie, a lieutenant, or a gladiator?